irfanhakim-as/linux-wiki/topics/podman.md

 ### Description

-This details the installation and setup of Podman on Linux and macOS.
+This details the installation and setup of Podman on Linux and macOS as an alternative to Docker.

 ### References